 While studying history, I remember the surprise of applying Queen Victoria’s reign to my nation’s democratic republic.
-Why wouldn’t we (the United States of America), having dispensed with England’s rule, label time frames by Presidents’ administrations or by some other measuring stick?
+Why wouldn’t the United States of America, having dispensed with England’s rule, label time frames by Presidents’ administrations?
+Or by some other American measuring stick?

 Western Expansion happened while Queen Victoria sat on the throne.

 The United States forced the Cherokee from Georgia to make room for white settlers and their slaves.